Known Traveler, NEXUS, PreCheck: Navigating Global Entry Rules

 Effective since March 2012, Global Entry aims to expedite the security process for low-risk travelers.
 The pilot version of this program, the International Registered Traveler program, launched in 2008 and included expansions of airports and eligible members, as well as name changes.
 This program is targeted toward international travelers who are returning to the United States.

-These entry ports are not only in the United States—Global Entry also has international airports where membership applies.
+These entry ports are not only in the United States; Global Entry also has international airports where membership applies.
 For example, Global Entry is accepted at Abu Dhabi International Airport in the United Arab Emirates and Winnipeg James Armstrong Richardson International Airport in Canada.

 Benefits

 If you regularly travel internationally, this could be a massive time saver.
 Not only will this speed up your process in the United States, but there are multiple airports around the world that will also accept this membership.
 Global Entry includes TSA PreCheck, which means you won’t have to spend additional money on another program.
 As a two-in-one deal, Global Entry only costs $100 for a five-year membership.
+Pro-tip: Many travel credit cards will reimburse your Global Entry fees!

 Disadvantages